 What Do I Need To Do After I Receive My Award Notification?

-Return the award letter to the Office of Student Financial Services indicating your acceptance or denial of the student loans that you have been offered.
+Return the award letter to the Office of Student Financial Services accepting or declining the student loans that you have been offered.
 You will then follow the instructions listed below for each type of loan you are choosing to accept for the year.

 When Will My Loan Funds Be Disbursed To TU?

 We request that the loan funds be disbursed to TU on the first day of classes.
-This will only happen if the student has signed the electronic Master Promissory Note (eMPN) and completed the required entrance counseling.
-We have 3 days to credit the funds to student account and the business office then has 14 days to issue any excess funds.
+This will only happen if the student has signed the electronic Master Promissory Note (eMPN), completed the required entrance counseling and is enrolled in the number of hours for which the aid was processed.

 Please note that loan amounts may be adjusted if the student is not enrolled in the hours that were anticipated at time of awarding.
 This process can take up to 10 business days to resolve before funds are credited to student account.